Pelochus/pelochus-homelab/os/README.md

 ## Alternatives
 - **DietPi:** Even more lightweight than Armbian, also has many utilities pre-installed for ease of setup
 - **Ubuntu Server:** Slightly heavy, recommended if using a proper x86 server with more RAM and CPU.
 Has a lot support due to being one of the most used server distros
-- **Debian:** Pretty much Ubuntu but more lightweight, less preinstalled software
+- **Debian:** Pretty much Ubuntu but more lightweight, less preinstalled software.
+OpenMediaVault officially supported
 - **Manjaro:** Best Arch alternative

 ## TODO: